A Note on Sources and Methodology

 The Stonewall National Monument exists because of Sylvia Rivera and Marsha P. Johnson.
 Both women — trans women of color, both working-class, both unhoused at various points in their lives — were among the people who fought back during the police raid on the Stonewall Inn on 28 June 1969.
 Johnson in particular has been described by historians as among the first to resist.

-In 2025, the National Park Service removed transgender people from the Stonewall National Monument’s own website, changing “LGBTQ+” to “LGB.”
-Rivera and Johnson — the women who helped make the monument’s existence possible — were removed from the digital record of the monument that commemorates the event they helped create.
+In 2025, on February 13, the National Park Service removed transgender and queer people from the Stonewall National Monument’s own website, changing “LGBTQ+” to “LGB.”
+Rivera and Johnson — the women who helped make the monument’s existence possible — belong to the category the edit deleted: the monument’s own website no longer names the transgender women who made the event it commemorates.

 3.4 The NEA and the Defunding of Queer Arts Organizations